 - Depending on season, you might have one or two days of bad weather forecast.
 If there’s going to be a rainy day, switch up the itinerary to make sure you spend as much time inside as possible.

-- Fuel up during the day with pizza slices, hotdogs and bagels – you are in New York City after all!
+- Fuel up during the day with slices of the best NYC pizza, hotdogs and bagels – you are in New York City after all!

 - Book every single attraction you want to do in advance, whether it’s a museum, observation deck, cruise and even lunch or dinner if it’s somewhere popular.
 With just 4 days you can’t afford to lose time standing in lines or being on a waiting list.